Quick things to check when you experience high memory levels in ASP.NET

 Am I using the

 Cacheobject?
-When it is used wisely, this is a great benefit to performance.
-But when it is used unwisely, you wind up with much memory used that is never released.
+When it's used wisely, it's a great benefit to performance.
+But when it's used unwisely, you wind up with much memory used that is never released.

 Am I returning